tri-cods/html-css/sections/basic.md

 The `index.html` file is your default homepage for the website we are creating.
 This is an industry standard, because web browsers tend to recognize the `index.html` page as the opening page to the directory that is your website.
 See [here](https://www.lifewire.com/index-html-page-3466505) for more explanation.

-Once you've created your new file, open them with a web browser using your graphical user interface:
+Once you've created your new file, open it with a web browser using your graphical user interface:

 On Mac OS, click on the Finder in your dock (the apps at the bottom of the screen) and click on Desktop on the left.
 From there, navigate to `projects`, then `htmlpractice`.
 Alternately, you can click the projects folder icon on your Desktop and find it from there.
 If you're on Mac and would prefer to use the command line, you can also type `open index.html` from within your `htmlpractice` folder.